 [life / dreams / family / husband / work / love / children / relatives / priorities / opinions / feelings / hat / problems / concerns / happiness]

-Bound Together By One Thread
+Bound Together by One Thread

 contemporary art action